center-for-threat-informed-defense/attack-powered-suit/README.md

 ```

 At this point, the dev server is running and will automatically recompile after
 you change any source code files.
-In Chrome:
+You can develop and debug the code by visiting
+[localhost:8080](http://localhost:8080).
+This view will automatically reload
+each time the source code is saved, which is useful for rapid development
+cycles.

+Alternately, you can load it as an extension into chrome:

 1. Go to the extensions settings.
 2. Make sure "Developer mode" is enabled.